jasoncarrete5/physics-game/instructions/directions.md

     * *This can only be done once per level or multiple times if the level is reset*
   * Use the mouse to move tool by clicking and dragging
     * *it should be noted that not all tools can be moved and rotated.
 To check the properties of a selected tool, look at the 'observer window'*

+### Final Tips
+ * Experiment with the mechanics of the game. some levels will seem impossible unless you try something out of the box.
+ * Refractors can only refract waves in one direction.
+They will reflect waves if the come in from the wrong direction.